LR Zoo to host giant celebration for World Elephant Day - NewsBreak

 - Chat with the elephant keeper.

-The LR Zoo is still under modified admissions due to the ongoing heat advisories.
+The LR Zoo is still under adjusted operating hours until Saturday, August 13.
 Visit the Little Rock Zoo’s website to learn more about their elephants.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0